gds-operations/vcloud-walker/README.md

 #### 2. Log on externally and supply your session token

-You can choose to log on externally by interacting independently with the API and supplying your session token to the tool by setting the `FOG_VCLOUD_TOKEN` environment variable.
-This option reduces the risk footprint by allowing the user to store their credentials in safe storage.
+Rather than specifying your password in your `.fog` file, you can instead log on externally with the API and supply your session token to the tool via the `FOG_VCLOUD_TOKEN` environment variable.
+This option reduces risk by allowing the user to store their credentials in safe storage.
 The default token lifetime is '30 minutes idle' - any activity extends the life by another 30 mins.

 First create a `.fog` file in your home directory as above, but set the password to a empty string: `''`.
 The version of fog we currently use requires this key,